 - Binary fission often occurs in the fall and winter

 - Spawning often occurs in the spring and summer

 - Binary fission rapidly spreads colonies across rocks; sexual reproduction adds genetic diversity and allows larvae to colonize new areas

 - They eat plankton like copepods, isopods, amphipods

 - They eat falling mussels, acorn barnacles, small crabs, chitons, and small fishes

-- Nudibranchs (that disable the stinging nematocyst cells)
+- Nudibranchs (that disable the stinging nematocyst cells of the anemone tentacles)

-- Leather star, wentletrap snail, sea stars and fishes
+- Leather stars, wentletrap snails, sea stars, and fishes

 - A microalgae (zoochlorallae) and a dinoflagellate (zooxanthellae) live inside the anemone’s tissues and photosynthesize, or use the energy of the sun, to provide food and energy for the anemone.
 In turn, the anemone gives them shelter.
 The anemone also bends towards the sun to give them optimal sunlight.